Help01/actorswiki/Project-orgranization.md

 ![Example](https://i.gyazo.com/e063a7922892cd70e3e7551c1b145315.png)

 PS You can have your own rules.
 From my point of view, it's essential.
-Discipline, transparency, and flatness help to organize the project better.
+Discipline, transparency, sameness and flatness help to organize the project better.